-The mission of Singapore-Stanford Biodesign is to nurture the next generation of medical technology innovators for Singapore and Asia.
+The mission of Singapore Biodesign is to nurture the next generation of medical technology innovators for Singapore and Asia.

 Launched in 2010, the program is a collaboration between Stanford University, the Singapore Economic Development Board, and the Agency for Science, Technology and Research (A*STAR).

-The Singapore-Stanford Biodesign Fellowship is an intensive full-time, project-based training experience that teaches the biodesign innovation process with a focus on clinical needs affecting patients in Asia.
+The Singapore Biodesign Fellowship is an intensive full-time, project-based training experience that teaches the biodesign innovation process with a focus on clinical needs affecting patients in Asia.

-The Singapore-Stanford Biodesign Fellowship runs from January through December each year.
+The Singapore Biodesign Fellowship runs from April through March each year.
 It may be extended an additional six months if projects require further development.

 To learn about the Singapore-Stanford Biodesign Fellow alumni, please review their bios.

 SB Fellowship Leaders

 - Ruey Peh Co-Director, Singapore-Stanford Biodesign

 - Justin Phoon Co-Director, Singapore-Stanford Biodesign